vatesfr/xo/docs/self_service.md

 ## Usage (user side)

-As soon a user is inside a resource set, it displays a new button in its main view: the gree icon with the "plus" sign:
+As soon a user is inside a resource set, it displays a new button in its main view: "new".

 ![](./assets/selfservice_newvm.png)